Student-centric advice and objective recommendations

 Fastweb is one of the oldest scholarship websites out there.
-Fastweb was founded in 1995 and the name is actually an acronym for “Financial Aid Search Through the Web.”
+They started off in 1995 and the name is actually an acronym for “Financial Aid Search Through the Web.”
 Fastweb offers students a scholarship database, a matching tool, and also resources for applying to college and finding jobs.

-According to our experience and some reviews from TrustPilot, students may be matched to older, expired scholarships that no longer exist.
-All of the scholarship content on Fastweb is gated, so students must create an account.
+However, they run into some of the same problems as Scholarships.com: according to our experience and some reviews from TrustPilot, students may be matched to older, expired scholarships that no longer exist.
+Additionally, all of the scholarship content on Fastweb is gated, so students must create an account.
 This makes for a clunky user experience.

 Fastweb also utilizes a lot of advertisements which can be distract and deter students from continuing their scholarship search.